venky-1710/Shoshin-Tech/README.md

 ## Introduction

-Shoshin-Tech is a project aimed at [briefly describe the purpose of the project].
-It is designed to [mention key functionalities or goals].
+Shoshin-Tech is a project aimed at providing a streamlined and efficient frontend assessment platform for aspiring developers.
+It is designed to evaluate and enhance frontend development skills through practical tasks and challenges.

 ## Features

-- Feature 1: [Description of feature 1]
+- Feature 1: User-friendly interface for taking assessments.
-- Feature 2: [Description of feature 2]
+- Feature 2: Real-time feedback on code submissions.
-- Feature 3: [Description of feature 3]
+- Feature 3: Comprehensive reporting and analytics on performance.

 ## Installation